puneetbhatia77/argocd-K8s-deployment/GCP-Google Cloud/GitOps/GitOps using ArgoCD/README.md

 2. **Create an Argo CD application**: Pointing to your forked repository.

 Please refer https://argo-cd.readthedocs.io/en/stable/cli_installation/ to install argocd tool in case its not installed on your machine.

-Please replace IP and password as per your respective values
+And replace IP and password as per your respective values before running below command.

 ```bash

 argocd login  52.154.68.76 --username admin --password wc6Sq-Kiec5KfQ8M